openphacts/BridgeDb_Old/README.md

 This file defines all the URI patterns that will match every BridgeDB DataSource.
 Warning: As additional UriPatterns are constantly being found and created this file is subject to continuous updates.
 Having a local DataSource.ttl is therefore highly discouraged as it will block future updates being discovered.
 Instead please push any changes into the version inside the source code.
-This file is **NOT** effected by local.properties and you cannot change existing or add additional datasource URI patterns through it.
+This file is **NOT** effected by local.properties and you cannot change existing or add additional datasource URI patterns through local.properties.
 If you require local additions that should not become general usage (such as commercial uriPatterns) then the suggested approach is for you to change the code to use multiple dataSource files.

 ### DataSource.owl
+(Found at org.bridgedb.rdf/resources)

 Ontology of the datasource file.
 Included for reference only and may or may not be updated to reflect current state.

 ### lens.properties
+(Included in the build and found at org.bridgedb.uri.sql\resources)

 This file defines the lenses to be used in the system.
-It can be found in the $BRIDGEDB_HOME/org.bridgedb.rdf/resources
 See [Scientific Lenses over Linked Data](http://ceur-ws.org/Vol-951/paper5.pdf) for more information on what lenses are.

+Can and should be added to using local.properties

 **WARNING**: As the Lens work is still evolving it is subject to alterations and the format of this file could be changed at any time.
 Having a local lens.properties is highly discouraged as it will block future updates being discovered.